yuhtnguyen/yuhtnguyen.github.io/README.md

 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Fast Loading**: Built with Vite for optimal performance
 - **SEO Friendly**: Proper meta tags and semantic HTML structure
-- **🤖 AI ChatBot**: Smart AI assistant that can answer questions about skills, projects, and experience
 - **Easy to Customize**: Well-organized code structure for easy modifications

 ## 🛠️ Tech Stack